SachinCoder1/Learn-blockchain/README.md

     • Tokenization is gradually finding uses on the blockchain in conventional industries like real estate, equities, and artwork.

- ## 8. What is proof of Work and How Does it Work?
+ ## 9. What is proof of Work and How Does it Work?
     Proof of work (PoW) is a decentralized consensus mechanism that requires members of a network to expend effort solving an arbitrary mathematical puzzle to prevent anybody from gaming the system.

     • Proof of work is used widely in cryptocurrency mining, for validating transactions and mining new tokens.
     • Proof of work at scale requires huge amounts of energy, which only increases as more miners join the network.
     • Proof of Stake (POS) was one of several novel consensus mechanisms created as an alternative to proof of work.
     • Due to proof of work, Bitcoin and other cryptocurrency transactions can be processed peer-to-peer in a secure manner without the need for a trusted third party.

+ ## 10. What is POS (proof of Stake) ?
+    PoS is a consensus mechanism that randomly assigns the node that will mine or validate block transactions according to how many coins that node holds.
+The more tokens held in a wallet, the more mining power is effectively granted to it.
+While PoS is far less resource-intensive, it has several other flaws including a greater chance of a 51% attack in smaller altcoins and incentives to hoard tokens and not use them.